 69. Indoor Operations.-We propose to restrict operation of unlicensed devices in the U-NII-6 and U-NII-8 bands to indoor operation.
 This restriction is designed to decrease the probability that the indoor unlicensed device will operate near the main beam of licensed outdoor receivers and to take advantage of the losses from building materials in order to minimize the potential for harmful interference.
+Broadcasters covering large venues such as sporting events and political conventions rely on the U-NII-6 and U-NII-8 bands for operations that may take place indoors.
+Are there additional low-power device restrictions that the Commission should consider to prevent interference to broadcaster indoor operations in these bands?
 We also propose to require client devices that operate in the U-NII-6 and U-NII-8 bands to be under the control of low-power access point.
 This requirement will help prevent uncontrolled outdoor operation of client devices.

 70. We believe that in most cases Broadcast Auxiliary Service operations will be between a mobile transmitter and a fixed location to which it will have a direct line of sight.
-In instances where there may be an intervening building, both Broadcast Auxiliary Service and fixed service links will be protected due to their relative higher signal power as compared to that of unlicensed devices as well as clutter and building entry losses which are especially relevant in ensuring compatibility between indoor
+In instances where there may be an intervening building, both Broadcast Auxiliary Service and fixed service links will be protected due to their relative higher signal power as compared to that of unlicensed devices as well as clutter and building entry losses which are especially relevant in ensuring compatibility between indoor low-power access points and licensed users in the U-NII-6 and U-NII-8 bands.
+ITU models give values for both building entry and clutter losses with some probability of occurrence.
+We note that the ITU model shows a median building entry losses of approximately 18 dB for traditional construction and 30 dB for thermally efficient construction for horizontal incidence, with increasing building entry losses at larger elevation angles.
+Are assumptions for building entry losses and clutter loss enough to overcome concerns of interference even when the unlicensed device might be in the main beam of the receiver?
+Are there other factors or models that should be considered when evaluating loses between indoor unlicensed devices and U-NII-6 and U-NII-8 incumbent services?
+Commenters should provide detailed link budgets along with all assumptions to support their positions on the potential of unlicensed devices causing harmful interference.